PhantomInsights/mexican-jobs-2020/README.md

 Now it's time for the main function.
 We start by opening the main job offers website and iterating over each state.

-There's a dropdown menu with the names of each state in Mexico, we select one at time and browse the first 5 pages of results.
+There's a dropdown menu with the names of each state in Mexico, we select one at a time and browse the first 5 pages of results.

 ```python
 driver = create_driver()